DeMotte Boxing Club: More than just a gym

-DEMOTTE, Ind. — The DeMotte Boxing Club, located just off SR 10, has produced more than 30 state champions since it started in September of 2008, however, the club is more than just a gym to teach pugilistic skills, it also prides itself on mentoring youth who may not have a lot of other opportunities.
+DEMOTTE, Ind. — The DeMotte Boxing Club, located just off State Road 10, has produced more than 30 state champions since it started in September of 2008.
+However, the club is more than just a gym to teach pugilistic skills, it also prides itself on mentoring youth who may not have a lot of other opportunities.

 Because of this mission to help those who need it, the Jasper Newton Foundation has donated $500 to the club as a 2021 sponsor.